seanpm2001/GitHub_Organization_Info/OrganizationGraphics/ByDate/2025/12_December/15/README.md

 - - [x] Added the `2023, Wednesday, August 16th` subsection
 - - [x] Added the `2023, Thursday, August 17th to 2023, Friday, August 25th` subsection
 - - [x] Added the `2023, Saturday, August 26th` subsection
-- - [x] Added the `2023, Sunday, August 27th to 2025, Tuesday, December 16th` subsection <!-- TODO: This line should be updated daily !-->
+- - [x] Added the `2023, Sunday, August 27th to 2025, Monday, December 15th` subsection <!-- TODO: This line should be updated daily !-->
 - - [x] Added a footnote  on the significance of the organization issue
 - [x] Added the `Life under account suspension` section
 - [x] Added the `Post-deletion commentary` section